-• Punctuation: Read all text as punctuated.

-- Ellipses: When an ellipsis is used to signify missing text in a sentence, pause briefly, and read as 'dot, dot, dot.' - Quotations: Quotation marks should be verbalized as "quote" and "end quote" at the beginning and end of quoted material, respectively. - Emphasis: When words are printed in boldface, italics, or capitals, tell the student that the words are printed that way.
+- Punctuation: Read all text as punctuated, unless reading the text compromises the construct being measured. - ▶ Ellipses: When an ellipsis is used to signify missing text in a sentence, pause briefly, and read as "dot, dot, dot." - ▶ Quotations: Quotation marks should be verbalized as "quote" and "end quote" at the beginning and end of quoted material, respectively. - ▶ Emphasis: When words are printed in boldface, italics, or capitals, tell the student that the words are printed that way.
 In order not to provide an unfair advantage to students receiving this support, test readers should be cautious not to emphasize words not already emphasized in print.
-Emphasis is appropriate when italics, underlining, or bold is used in the prompt, question, or answers. - Misspellings: In some cases a test item may present a word or phrase that is intentionally misspelled as part of the assessment.
-In these instances the student is required to respond in a specific way.
+Emphasis is appropriate when italics, underlining, or bold is used in the prompt, question, or answers. - ▶ Misspellings: In some cases, a test item may present a word or phrase that is intentionally misspelled as part of the assessment.
+In these instances, the student is required to respond in a specific way.
 When presented with intentionally misspelled words test readers should not attempt to read the word(s) aloud as pronunciation is somewhat subjective.

-IMAGES/GRAPHICS
+IMAGES/GRAPHICS/DIAGRAMS

-- Before describing a picture or graphic, the test reader should determine whether the details of the picture are necessary to understanding and responding to the item(s).
-In many cases, an image will be used to accompany a passage or reading excerpt as a piece of visual interest that is not essential in responding to the item. - Describe the image/graphic as concisely as possible following a logical progression.
+- ▶ Before describing an image or graphic, the test reader should determine whether the details of the picture are necessary to understanding and responding to the item(s).
+In many cases, an image or graphic will be used to accompany a passage or reading excerpt as a piece of visual interest that is not essential in responding to the item.
+Typically, diagrams are imperative to student understanding and should be read in a logical order. - ▶ Describe the image/graphic/diagram as concisely as possible following a logical progression.
 Focus on providing necessary information and ignoring the superfluous.
-Use grade-appropriate language when describing the image/graphic. - Read the title or caption, if available. - Any text that appears in the body of an image may be read to a student.
-Read text in images in the order most suited for the student's needs.
+Use grade-appropriate language when describing the image/graphic/diagram. - ▶ Read the title or caption, if available. - ▶ Any text that appears in the body of the image/graphic/diagram may be read to a student.
+Read text in images/graphics/diagrams in the order most suited for the student's needs.
 Often the reader moves top to bottom, left to right, in a clockwise direction, or general to specific in accordance with teaching practices.